iRobotEducation/create3_docs/docs/lessons/pwp/sound-off-1-2.md

 Robots can play musical notes by emitting sounds of different frequencies and durations.
 These notes can be strung together in a sequence to play simple melodies, which are used to help the robot communicate its status.
 A “Happy Sound” can communicate “I am ready to run,” while an “Angry Sound” can mean “I am experiencing a problem.”
 Explore programming different notes and melodies to give your robot its own voice!

 ## Project Steps
-1. Locate Button 1 and Button 2 in the Create 3 button suite.
+1. Locate Button 1 and Button 2 in the Create® 3 button suite.
 In the code, trigger an event for Button 1 and 2 press with these commands:
 ```
 @event(robot.when_touched, [True, False]
 async def when_touch_fl(robot):